freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 1600.1

+It's showing the location of the commands.
 View the type of your `./five.sh` file.

 #### HINTS